 How do I find the cheapest SIPPs?

-Firstly, there’s no such thing as “cheapest SIPPs” (and if there was, you’d want to be extremely skeptical).
-At the same time, some things – particularly quality service – are more important.
+Firstly, there’s no such thing as “the cheapest SIPP” (and if there were, you’d want to be extremely sceptical).
+Generally, you get what you pay for, and some things – particularly quality service – may come at a price premium.

 Generally, SIPPs come in a different array of shapes and sizes with varying price structures.